Motion-DVAE: Unsupervised learning for fast human motion denoising: Experimental results

 Starting from the proposed Motion-DVAE trained on AMASS, we use the unsupervised learning process described in \cref{learningProcess} on the noisy AMASS training data.
 We then use our model in both regression and optimization modes.
 The inference model is fixed for regression mode, and predictions are made through a single forward pass in Motion-DVAE.
 In optimization mode, the inference model is optimized on test samples in an unsupervised fashion for a fixed number of iterations using \cref{learningProcess}.
 Note that all optimization methods, such as HuMoR~\cite{rempe2021humor} and Pose-NDF~\cite{tiwari22posendf}, perform optimization on the test set.
 The difference between the proposed approach and those methods is that we can use Motion-DVAE in regression mode and that optimization variables are neural networks parameter, enabling us to optimize the inference model for the whole test set at once independently of the number of sequences.

 Instead of using \cref{infFormula} for denoising, we use the initial state predictor and Motion-DVAE output as the prediction.
 This saves us from learning to predict the noise on every 6890 vertices, which would be complicated in practice.
 Then, using the proposed Student-t noise model for training and optimization would not make as much sense since we do not use it for final predictions.
 Thus, we use very high values for noise parameter $\lambda$, which is equivalent to choosing a Gaussian prior distribution for the noise.
 Adding a Gaussian noise to the SMPL pose parameter does not give a Gaussian noise in 3D observations; however, this approximation was also made in the SOTA approach~\cite{tiwari22posendf} and works well in practice.
-We compare our results in regression and optimization modes with public implementations of SOTA methods~\cite{tiwari22posendf,rempe2021humor} in \cref{noisyAmass}, regarding speed, per-vertex error, and mean joint acceleration for motion plausibility.
+We compare our results in regression and optimization modes with public implementations of SOTA methods~\cite{tiwari22posendf,rempe2021humor} in \cref{noisyAmass}, regarding speed (in $s/frame$), per-vertex-error (V2V in $cm$), and joints acceleration (in $m/s^2$).
+Joints acceleration measures the motion plausibility, the best joint acceleration is the closest to the ground truth value (6.32).